FOSS: A Self-Learned Doctor for Query Optimizer: Planner

 .
 However, each query may have different action space restrictions, depending on the number of tables in the query graph.
 For example, in the query shown in Fig. \ref{fig:plan-step}, $Swap(T_{1}, T_{5})$ is considered an illegal action.
 To address the problem, we perform a validity check on the action space before the agent selects an action.
 We use $actionmask$ to prohibit illegal actions.
 To further prune the action space, we employ a heuristic rule.
-After execute $Swap(T_{l}, T_{r})$, the subsequent action can only select how to override the join method related to the two tables that were swapped in the previous step.
-This also be implemented using the $actionmask$.\\ \textbf{Reward.} During the training process of planner, we maintain both the known best plan $CP^q_b$ for each query and the best plan $CP^p_b$ perceived by FOSS.
-And at each step $t$ of one episode $e$, a new incomplete plan $ICP_{t}^{e}$ and a new complete plan $CP_{t}^{e}$ will be generated.
-We determine reward based on these plans.
-The reward at each step $Reward_{t}^{e}$ is the sum of bounty $Bounty_t^e$ and penalty $Penalty_t^e$.
-And the reward for each episode is the sum of reward obtained at each step.\\ \textit{\underline{Bounty}.} First, we define the initial advantage function $Adv_{initial}$ to calculate the initial advantage value between two plans, indicating how much better $CP_r$ is compared to $CP_l$.
+After executing $Swap(T_{l}, T_{r})$, the subsequent action can only be $Override(O_{i}, Op_{j})$, where $O_i$ is the parent node of $T_l$ or $T_r$.
+This also be implemented using the $actionmask$.\\ \textbf{Reward.} The design of the reward function plays a crucial role in DRL.
+It evaluates the effect of actions chosen by the agent.
+In planner, the reward $Reward_{t}^{e}$ at each step $t$ of one episode $e$ is composed of the sum of $Bounty_t^e$ and $Penalty_t^e$.
+The former provides positive feedback for actions selected by the agent, while the latter penalizes inappropriate actions.\\ \textit{\underline{Bounty}.} First, we define the initial advantage function $Adv_{init}$ to calculate the initial advantage between two plans, indicating how much better $CP_r$ is compared to $CP_l$.